mlinfra-io/mlinfra/README.md

 - To get started, install terraform and python.
 You can install the required python packages by running `pip3 install -r requirements.txt`
 - You can run any of the available examples from the `examples` folder using `invoke terraform --stack-config-path examples/<application>/<cloud>-<application>.yaml --action <action>` where `<action>` corresponds to terraform actions such as `plan`, `apply`, `destroy` and `output`.
 - You can also run `python3 -m platinfra.main --help` to see all the available options.

+For more information, please refer to the [Engineering wiki](https://docs.platinfra.com) of the project regarding what are the different components of the project and how they work together.

 ## Contributions